JakubTabor/Data_augmentation_imbalance_data/Project_home_price_model/README.md

 * I can see that in this dataset i have outliers with bhk greater that 20
 * Its good to notice, i will deal with it later
 # I see that column (total_sqft) have values with two composites
+* So i create a column to search for this values